-In the Language questions, candidates are asked to deal with examples of particular or specialised language use.
-Topics should be taken from an area of language which provides sufficient scope for understanding, analysis and evaluation.
-This could include the particular language used by groups (for example geographical, interest, political, social, employment), the language of advertising, the language of politics, medicine or law.
+In the language section of the Critical reading question paper, candidates are asked to deal with actual examples of particular or specialised language use.
+Topics should be taken from an area of language use which provides sufficient scope for understanding, analysis, and evaluation.
+This could include the particular language used by groups (for example geographical, interest, political, social), the language of advertising, the language of politics, medicine or law.
 'The language of groups' should be viewed as a wide term of reference.

-Analysis conducted must deal with actual examples of language use.
+Analysis conducted should deal with actual examples of language use.
 Language features to cover might include register, accent, dialect, slang, jargon, vocabulary, tone and/or abbreviation.